12.0 Academic Administration Personnel Policies

 Any administrator or faculty member may petition an appropriate superior administrator for the replacement or recall of any other superior administrator.

-A division chair or a department head is in a unique administrative position in that he or she is selected by and is responsible to both a departmental faculty and other University administrators.
+An associate dean or a department head is in a unique administrative position in that he or she is selected by and is responsible to both a departmental faculty and other University administrators.
 Therefore, it is appropriate that the faculty should have access to a process for the recall of that chair/head.

 Final determination regarding the recall of any administrator rests with the chancellor.
 A recalled administrator may be reassigned duties for the remainder of his or her appointment term.